-Commvault is a leading provider of data and information management software products and related services.
+Commvault is a leading provider of data and information management software applications and related services.
 Commvault was incorporated in 1996 as a Delaware corporation.
 The Commvault software platform is an enterprise level, integrated data and information management solution, built from the ground up on a single platform and unified code base.
 All software functionality share the same back-end technologies to deliver the benefits of a holistic approach to protecting, managing, and accessing data.
 The software addresses many aspects of data management in the enterprise, while providing scalability and control of data and information.
-In fiscal 2018 the Company also started selling appliances that integrate the Commvault software with hardware and address a wide-range of business needs and use cases, ranging from support for remote or branch offices with limited IT staff up to large corporate data centers.
-The Company also provides customers with a broad range of professional services that are delivered by our worldwide support and field operations.
+Key features of our software platform include: